 You can have a small taste of Marina Bay Sands Hotel though by visiting the SkyPark on the 57th floor to check out the view across Singapore and also out to sea where you can spot Indonesia on a clear day.

-This would also be a fantastic place to watch the Gardens by the Bay light show too.
+This would also be a fantastic place to watch the Gardens by the Bay light show.
 It’s not free, but this is still one of the cheap things to do in Singapore.
-Click here to buy tickets in advance and avoid the queues.

-Another option is to visit the Ce La Vi bar on the roof top of Marina Bar Sands.
-This has a $25SGD entry fee, but this can be put towards your first drink, which will likely be slightly more than the entry fee.
+Another option is to visit the Ce La Vi bar on the rooftop of Marina Bay Sands.
+This has a $35SGD entry fee, but this can be put towards your first drink, which will likely be slightly more than the entry fee.

-(Tip: I’ve heard that on Wednesday nights ladies can get into Ce La Vi free but I can’t confirm it.
-Let me know if you have done this recently)
+(Tip: I’ve heard that on Wednesday nights ladies can get into Ce La Vi free but I’ve not personally tried it so see if there are any hidden costs.)

 The best MRT station for Marina Bay Sands is Bayfront, on the blue and yellow lines.